JavaFXpert/quantum-music-playground/README.md

-On the right side of the quantum circuit are quantum operations that may be placed on the quantum circuit, which is on the left side of the image.
+On the right side of the quantum circuit is a toolbox with quantum operations that may be placed on the quantum circuit, which is on the left side of the image.
 For the kick drum part, we're using a couple of **H** gates on the wires labeled **q2** and **q3**.
 The result is that the **Bass Drum** will play a [four on the floor](https://en.wikipedia.org/wiki/Four_on_the_floor_(music)) drum pattern shown in the sequence grid below.
 This sequence grid represents one measure in [4/4 time](https://en.wikipedia.org/wiki/Time_signature#Characteristics), and each column represents a [sixteenth note](https://en.wikipedia.org/wiki/Sixteenth_note).
 As you can see, the bass drum is playing on each of the four beats in the measure.

 <img src="./images/statevector_musical_representation.png" alt="Quantum Music Playground screenshot" width=60%/>